niklasingvar/arlo-timelapse/README.md

 ## Features

+- Using pyArlo
-- Connect to Arlo cameras using credentials
+- Connect to Arlo cameras using credentials with MFA support
 - Capture snapshots from cameras
 - Schedule automatic snapshots via AWS Lambda
 - Store images in S3 for easy timelapse creation
+- Docker-based deployment for reliable Lambda compatibility

+## Project Structure

+This project contains two main Python files:

+- **lambda_function.py**: The main function deployed to AWS Lambda that:

+  - Connects to Arlo using PyArlo with automated email-based 2FA (via IMAP)
+  - Captures a snapshot from your configured camera
+  - Uploads the snapshot to an S3 bucket with a timestamp
+  - Designed to run on a schedule via EventBridge

+- **test_connect_arlo.py**: A simple test script for local development that:
+  - Tests basic connectivity to your Arlo account
+  - Uses manual console-based 2FA (prompts you to enter the code)
+  - Verifies the camera can be found and accessed
-- View camera status information
+  - Checks basic camera information (battery, signal strength)
-- Access to image and video URLs
+  - Requests a test snapshot to confirm camera operation

 ## Local Setup